easysql/easy_sql/docs/easy_sql/syntax.md

 ![ETL Debugging](https://raw.githubusercontent.com/easysql/easy_sql/main/debugger-usage.gif)

+For details of how to debug interactively, please view the [debug](debug.md) page.

-For details of the APIs, we can refer to API doc [here](api/debugger.md).
+For details of the APIs, we can refer to API doc [here](https://easy-sql.readthedocs.io/en/latest/autoapi/easy_sql/sql_processor_debugger/index.html).

 ### Write data